Snoozles/mixed_messages/README.md

     1. [Potential Extended Scope Tasks](#potenital-extended-scope-tasks)

 ## General Information
-This is is project to practice my newly acquired JavaScript skills.
+This is project to practice my newly acquired JavaScript skills.
 For a project in the Full-Stack Engineer career path course on codecademy.

-The aim is to build a JavaSript programm that presents randomly generated messages to the user.
+The script generates a piece of "very wise" advice everytime the program runs.

 ## Technologies
 * JavaScript